 Ensuring that your patients are receiving the appropriate bill is going to save time and hassle on everyone’s end.
 For this to happen, your billing company needs to check and double-check the status of the remaining bill after it’s been through the initial steps.

-A reliable company will do some background check to make sure that the insurance company has paid out the proper amount.
+A reliable company will do some background checks to make sure that the insurance company has paid out the proper amount.
 If the numbers are wrong, it’s your patient who is going to get frustrated, and it’s you who they will be calling to demand an explanation.
 A hands-on billing company will make sure that the distressed patient is at least getting the correct billing information.

 Spelling, Contact, and Coding